leanprover-community/blog/posts/backstage-with-pechersky.md

 how antibiotics are made.
 Most antibiotics come from bacteria!
 How do the bacteria make them, why is it hard for us to do the same thing in a chemistry lab?

-After my training, I helped build a startup (Ginkgo Bioworks) to automate engineering of microorganisms, using robots to construct yeast, which in turn, generate fragrances, materials, etc. And before Treeline, for 5 years I worked in simulating proteins using specialty-built supercomputers.
+After my training, I worked in an early-stage startup (Ginkgo Bioworks), building a team to automate design and engineering of microorganisms, using robots to construct yeast, which in turn, generate fragrances, materials, etc. And before Treeline, for 5 years I worked in simulating proteins using specialty-built supercomputers.